edisonpapers/the-working-estate/1/README.md

 # Section 1 - Glenmont, the Working Estate

-WORKING NOTE TO REMOVE - Sections include:
+TECH/WORKING NOTE TO REMOVE - Sections in outline not included in markdown:
-- Mina Edison, Domestic Education, and Household Management
-- Mina as Home Executive
 - Finding Working-Class Women in Historical Records
 - Coordinating the Working Household
 - A Household Labor Network